SHOWING 1 - 1 OF 1 RESULTS

 Hanscom AFB, MA 01731

 When you're moving, your to-do list can seem long enough to fill a packing box.
-But if your family has special medical or educational needs, help is available before, during and after your move.
+If your family has special medical or educational needs, help is available before, during, and after your move.
 Enrollment in the Exceptional Family Member Program provides military families with special needs considerations during the assignment process and access to support services to help navigate the medical and educational system.

-Family members ‒ a spouse, child, or dependent adult ‒ with documented special medical and/or educational needs are required to enroll in the program.
+Family members ‒ a spouse, child or dependent adult ‒ with documented special medical and/or educational needs are required to enroll in the EFMP.
 This includes family members who:

-Enrollment in the EFMP is mandatory for active-duty service members and ensures that family members' documented medical and/or educational needs are considered during the assignment coordination process.
-Through the EFMP family support office, families can receive assistance with navigating military and community support systems.
+Enrollment in the EFMP is mandatory for active-duty service members and ensures family members' documented medical and/or educational needs are considered during the assignment coordination process.
+Through EFMP Family Support, families can receive assistance with navigating military and community support systems.

-Families can enroll by obtaining paperwork from the EFMP medical point of contact at their local military treatment facility, the EFMP liaison, or in the Marine Corps, from Marine Corps Community Services.
-The forms for enrollment are:
+Families can enroll by obtaining paperwork from the EFMP medical point of contact at their local military treatment facility, or from the EFMP liaison at their installation EFMP Family Support office.

-The military mission is the driving force behind the assignment process, but enrollment in the EFMP ensures that family members' documented needs are considered in the process.
-Assignment coordination occurs when the personnel command requests that Department of Defense medical or educational professionals review a family member's documented needs to determine availability of services at a projected location.
-Assignment coordination is important because access to appropriate medical and/or educational services may be limited in some areas, especially in overseas and remote locations.
-This process helps to eliminate the need for compassionate reassignments or early returns of dependents.
+Assignment coordination occurs when the personnel command requests that Defense Department medical and/or educational professionals review a family member's documented needs to determine availability of services at a projected location.
+Assignment coordination is important to ensure continuity of care and access to appropriate medical and/or educational services.

-The EFMP family support function is provided by EFMP family support staff located at the Military and Family Support Center.
+The EFMP family support function is provided by EFMP family support providers located at the Military and Family Support Center.

 Exceptional Family Member Program family support helps service members and their families identify and access programs and services.
 This includes, but is not limited to, the following:

-Along with installation services, families with special needs have enhanced support through EFMP ROC – a ready, one-source access to Resources, Options and Consultations through Military OneSource.
-Families can consult subject matter experts on topics including education, the military health care system, TRICARE coverage, state and federal programs and more.
-Call 800-342-9647 or live chat at any time to schedule a specialty consultation by phone or video.
+Along with installation services, families with special needs have enhanced support through Military OneSource special needs consultations.
+Special needs consultants offer free and confidential, one-stop access to special needs and EFMP materials and resources.
+Families can inquire about a variety of topics including education, the military health care system, TRICARE coverage, state and federal programs, and more.